dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

 <br>

+### Quick Insights

-* When uploading a dataset or creating a report, you can also get `quick insights` (right-click the file and choose "quick insights")
+When uploading a dataset or creating a report, you can also get `quick insights` (right-click the file and choose "quick insights")
-    * They are about various machine learning analysis running on the background which can potentially give various insights with regard to: category `outliers`, `correlations`, "`majority`" (prevalence of variable categories across features), and `trends`
+* They are about applying various algorithms on background which can potentially give various insights with regard to: category `outliers`, `correlations`, "`majority`" (prevalence of variable categories across features), and `trends`
+* Specifically:
+    * `Category outliers (top/bottom)`
+    * `Change points in a time series`
+        * significant changes in trends in a time series of data
+    * `Correlation`
+    * `Low Variance`
+        * detects cases where data points for a dimension aren't far from the mean, i.e. when the variance is low
+    * `Majority (Major factors)`
+        * It finds cases where a majority of a total value can be attributed to a single factor when broken down by another dimension
+    * Outliers
+    * Overall trends in time series
+        * detection of upward or downward trends in time series data
+    * `Seasonality in time series`
+        * periodic patterns in time series data, such as weekly, monthly, or yearly seasonality

     * [Types of insights supported by Power BI](https://docs.microsoft.com/en-us/power-bi/consumer/end-user-insight-types)
     * [Apply insights in Power BI Desktop to explain fluctuations in visuals](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-insights)

-### Data Modeling
+## Data Modeling

 * create `relationships` to create a logical connection between different data sources